 Result – with the final round of betting concluded, all players who haven’t folded reveal their hole cards.
 The player who can form the highest-ranking five-card poker hand from their hole cards and all or any of the community cards wins the game.
 They are paid all the bets staked on the table, minus the ‘rake’ – a commission deducted by the house for running the game.

-Omaha Hold ’Em – This is played much like Texas Hold ’Em except each player receive four rather than two hole cards.
+Omaha Hold’Em – This is played much like Texas Hold’Em except each player receives four rather than two hole cards.
 The player must also use exactly two of their hole cards with three of the five final community cards to build their best hand at the conclusion of the game.

 Sites generally offer seats at their virtual tables in two basic formats: